-Each focus area has defined the required characteristics of its successful graduates at the MS and Ph.D. level, and defined the required and elective courses that support its educational program.
+Each focus area has identified the characteristics it seeks in successful graduates at the MS and Ph.D. level, and defined required and elective courses that support a balance of technical depth and breadth appropriate for the specific discipline.

-The Master of Science requires a total of 30 semester hours (including courses and thesis hours), at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of ASEN courses.
+The Master of Science requires a total of 30 semester hours (including courses and thesis hours), at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of which must be ASEN courses.
+In addition, specific focus area requirements must be met.

 Opportunity for a dual degree with: